-We give in the work three notes concerning Laplace's cosmic mind, first philosophers and reduction of all natural sciences to SM (Standard Model) physics.
+We give in the work four notes concerning Laplace's cosmic mind, Nonsymmetric Kaluza-Klein theory, first philosophers and reduction of all natural sciences to SM (Standard Model) physics.

 We have abstained from citing of the original bibliographic references since due to their sheer number doing so would take more space than the whole work offered here.
-Only references to available collections of original papers and to monographs were retained.
+Except some sporadic original papers only references to available collections of original papers and to monographs were retained in order to keep a form of an essay.